 The Role of Your Committee

-To apply for the University Scholar Program, you must identify a minimum of three full-time UConn faculty members to serve as your advisory committee.
+To apply for the University Scholar Program, you must identify three full-time UConn faculty members to serve as your advisory committee.
 The committee:

 - Is responsible for determining if your coursework meets the standard of rigor and ambition to merit receiving your degree(s) in your major(s)

-- Oversees and advises on your project to ensure your original scholarship reaches the caliber of the University Scholar distinction
+- Oversees and advises on your project and learning plan to ensure that they reach the caliber of the University Scholar distinction

-You should select faculty members with expertise in the field(s) you plan to pursue during your project and include in your plan of study.
+You should select faculty members with expertise in the field(s) you plan to pursue during your project and include in your learning plan.

 - One faculty member must be from your major department even if your project is not directly relevant to your major.

 - If you have more than one major or are pursuing an additional degree, all major departments must be represented.